 Because any money that you contribute to your Roth TSP is going to grow tax-free.

-In contrast, if this same $30,000 is in a Traditional or Pre-Tax TSP, many government employees will usually pay about 24% in federal income taxes, plus applicable state taxes, on that money when you take it out during retirement.
+In contrast, if this same $30,000 is in a Traditional or Pre-Tax TSP, many government employees will pay about 24% to 25% in federal income taxes, plus applicable state taxes, on that money when they take it out during retirement.

-Thus, by contributing to a Roth TSP, you’re paying taxes on the contributions now in order to have those contributions and the associated gains Tax-Free when you take that money out.
+Thus, by contributing to a Roth TSP, you’re paying taxes on the contributions now to have those contributions and the associated gains Tax-Free when you take that money out.

 In summary, assuming that (1) you don’t need the tax break that comes with making Pre-Tax TSP contributions today and (2) you don’t expect to be in a lower tax bracket during retirement, making Roth TSP contributions is a great option to consider.